WHATS HOT

 How Feet Change

-Before we get into foot specifics, it’s important to understand the broader picture of what happens to our feet during various stages of our lives.
+Before we get into foot specifics, it’s important to understand the broader picture of what happens to our feet during various of our lives.

-As a Newborn
+As a

-Babies are born without fully-formed bones in their feet.
+are born without fully-formed bones in their feet.
 They have something often referred to as “puppy fat” which is a kind of fat that generally wears off over time – but with feet, it happens by the time they reach preschool age.
-As strange as it sounds, these soft and pliable bones need room to grow naturally without restrictive shoes; even as babies, most don’t require any more than a pairs of soft leather moccasins or little Velcro socks.
+As strange as it sounds, these soft and pliable bones need room to grow naturally without restrictive shoes; even as babies, most don’t require any more than a few pairs of soft leather moccasins or little Velcro socks.

-The Growing
+The Growing Child

 Children learn to walk before they are fully grown, and their feet haven’t yet finished developing.
 Throughout their active growing years, children need to wear shoes to ensure that the bones of the foot don’t grow unevenly, giving them a chance to make sure that they’re fully capable of doing everything they’ve always dreamed they could.